 The Ministry for Primary Industries (MPI) is funding DairyNZ, Beef + Lamb New Zealand, Federated Farmers, and other specialist providers to offer feed planning and coordination services.

 Types of adverse events

 MPI classifies adverse events on a scale

 - large scale.

-This classification helps the Government decide what help will be available and what actions to take.
+This classification helps the Government decide what recovery help can be made available.

 Think ahead and be prepared

 Planning and preparedness can help people get through events and recover more quickly.
 It's up to you and your community to be as ready as you can be.

 Your local Rural Support Trust is a great source of information and support before, during, and after adverse events.